heitor-sg5/plasmid_invasion/README.md

 ODE simulations are consistent with the analytical invasion condition.
 When $s=0$ and $β$ is below the critical value, plasmids fail to invade and decay deterministically to extinction.
 Increasing selective pressure lowers the effective invasion threshold by penalising plasmid-free cells, allowing plasmids to persist at progressively lower transfer rates.

-At intermediate selective pressure ($s=0$.2), plasmids invade successfully when $β>β$, eventually becoming the dominant population while maintaining coexistence with plasmid-free cells.
+At intermediate selective pressure ($s=0$.2), plasmids invade successfully when $β>β_c$, eventually becoming the dominant population while maintaining coexistence with plasmid-free cells.
 At higher selective pressure ($s=0.6$), plasmids rapidly dominate the system, driving plasmid-free cells to very low equilibrium densities.

-As $s→r$, the existence condition for the plasmid-free equilibrium ($μ<r(1−s)$) fails, making extinction of plasmid-free cells increasingly likely even in the absence of transfer dynamics.
+As $s→r$, the existence condition for the plasmid-free equilibrium $μ<r(1−s)$ fails, making extinction of plasmid-free cells increasingly likely even in the absence of transfer dynamics.

 ### Stochastic Effects and SSA Outcomes